 Can I get into grad school with a 2.0 GPA?

 You might be wondering, “Can I get into grad school with a 2.3 GPA?
 What about a 2.0?”
 The answer is yes.
 The caveat is your school choices will become limited, and admission will most likely be more challenging.
 However, many schools (including the ones listed above) will give you a provisional acceptance, even with a 2.0 GPA.

 Does GPA matter after college?

 If you intend to get straight to work after you graduate, probably not (unless you intend to work in a field where your GPA is considered during the hiring process).
 If you intend to go to grad school, then yes, your GPA will probably matter.
 Luckily, it is possible to get into grad school with a low GPA if you work hard to make a strong application.

 Don’t Hold Back!

-There is no magic solution when it comes to how to get into grad school with a 2.5 GPA or lower, but building a strong application with a combination of a compelling personal statement or admission essay, great entrance test scores, letters of reference, and by shining at the interview.
-You can also take a bridge year or two to improve your GPA with additional coursework, or gather useful professional experience.
+There is no magic solution when it comes to how to get into grad school with a low GPA, but building a strong application with a combination of a compelling personal statement or admission essay, great entrance test scores, letters of reference, and shining at the interview can significantly improve your chances.

 Lisa is a full-time writer specializing in career advice, further education, and personal development.
 She works from all over the world, and when not writing you'll find her hiking, practicing yoga, or enjoying a glass of Malbec.